jmid/qc-ptrees/README.md

     failure (1 tests failed, ran 7 tests)

-To confirm that the issue has been fixed, run 'make new' and './qctest.byte' again.
+To confirm that the issue has been fixed, run `make new` and `./qctest.byte` again.